petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/completing-the-site-structure.md

    ![The navigation menu is okay, but it could use some enhancements.](./completing-the-site-structure/images/05.png)

+Next, the design team at Clarity would like a new Home page design to replace the basic banner with some better looking and more robust content.
 Clarity next needs a [new navigation menu](./creating-navigation-menus.md) so that it behaves exactly as desired.